naishaHarper/naishaHarper/README.md

 ## Goals

-- Continue improving my programming and software development skills
+- Continue developing strong software development and problem-solving skills
-- Build reliable, well-structured projects
+- Build practical projects that demonstrate my abilities and progress
-- Prepare for internships and graduate roles in tech
+- Gain real-world experience through internships or graduate opportunities

 ## How to Reach Me
-**Ask me about Ask me about my projects or anything related to computer science**

 LinkedIn: (add your link)
 Email: (optional)

+*Ask me about programming, problem solving, or my computer science projects :)*

 <!--
 **naishaHarper/naishaHarper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.